hemantksingh/messup-learn/People/Self Awareness.md

 Awareness

+*Your own self-realization is the greatest service you can render the world* - Ramana Maharishi

 In the context of mindfulness, awareness is simply the act of paying attention to what is happening right here, right now.

 But what precisely does it mean to be self-aware?
-How did self-awareness emerge as a venerable trait and how do you cultivate it?In order to be self aware, I think it is important to answer the following questions:
+How did self-awareness emerge as a venerable trait and how do you cultivate it?
+In the pursuit of self awareness, it is important to answer the following questions:

 ## Are you aware of your goal?